Blind Stitches by J. B. Chicoine

 6. Do you have plans for a sixth novel and, if so, what can you tell us about it?

-To be honest, I don’t have anything on the burner at this time, although, since I’ve had a few requests, I have been considering writing a third story in my Portrait series—but how much more can I put poor Leila through? (dangerous question for a novelist!)
+To be honest, I don’t have anything on the burner at this time, although, since I’ve had a few requests, I have been considering writing a third story in my Portrait series—but how much more can I put poor Leila through?
+(A dangerous question for a novelist!)

 After I'm done playing review catch-up I will be picking this book up.
 The synopsis is fantastic.